neo4j-drivers/neo4j-java-driver-native-smoke-tests/README.md

 ./mvnw clean package
 ```

-Run against the above database
+It will automatically run a test script against a Docker based instance.
+You can manually run the program against the above database with:

 ```
 ./target/printmovies